First Corinthians is hands down my favorite Epistle.

 It didn’t come easy to the saints in Corinth.

-The first thing we hear about is the faction
+The first thing we hear in today’s lesson

 over some folks being fans of one apostle

-Paul urges them to put aside those divisions.
+Paul urges them to forget those divisions.
 He says,

 are you not of the flesh

-So stop dividing up according to which apostle you like best.
+So stop dividing up according to which clergy person

-Then there was the biggest fight of all.
+Then there was the biggest fight of all – the food fight.

 It was about eating food that came from pagan sacrifices.

-1st Century Christians were as worked up over what they ate
+1st Century Christians were as worked up over food

-Paul says that the ones who eat the meat are right theologically
+Paul says that the ones who eat sacrificed meat

 but he tells them to abstain anyway